addania/coding/src/pages/Intro_to_Git.md

 ```
 sudo apt-get update
 ```
-> to install Git
+> To install Git
 ```
 sudo apt-get install git
 ```
-> to check version of Git
+> To check version of Git
 ```
 git --version
 ```
-> to set up username and email
+> To set up username and email
 ```
 git config --global user.name "addania"
 git config --global user.email "mirka.schw@gmail.com"
 ```

-> to check status of my git in a project (if they are up-to-date with master branch or if I have any staging commits), first navigate to project folder by cd addania.com then executing:
+>Tto check status of my git in a project (if they are up-to-date with master branch or if I have any staging commits), first navigate to project folder by cd addania.com then executing:
 ```
 git status
 ```
-> to see history of commits
+> To see history of commits
 ```
 git log
 ```